Tosindare/tosindare/README.md

 ### Hi there 👋
 I am a Data scientist/Machine learning Engineer with a background in Civil Engineering.
 I am passionate about promoting the knowledge-Innovation-Enterprise nexus employing data-driven solutions to real-life business problems.
 I am proudly a Certified Tensoflow Developer (by Tensoflow, Google)

-- 🔭 I’m currently working on web scraping/NLP projects using Deep Learning in Python/TensorFlow
+- 🔭 I’m currently working on End-to-End Deep Learning projects in Python/TensorFlow and PyTorch
 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on GCP or AWS
 - 🤔 I’m looking forward to working with you on real-life projects